lilsunny243/ui-1/README.md

 # FlexUI

-FlexUI is a react component library for FlexPool.
+FlexUI is a react component library for Flexpool.

 This doc is currently WIP 🚧.